joshbegley/nyt-latest/README.md

 https://www.nytimes.com/video/podcasts/100000011033313/is-grunge-back.html

 **Will Iran Be a Forever War?**\
-`President Trump may have fallen into the same trap that his predecessors did in Iraq and Afghanistan.`\
+`President Trump may have fallen into the same trap that his predecessors did in Iraq and Afghanistan.
+Our chief diplomatic correspondent explains why.`\
 https://www.nytimes.com/2026/07/15/world/iran-us-war-china-world-cup.html

 **A.I.M by Kyle Abraham Performs ‘White Space’ at the New York Times**\